anonaddy/addy.io/source/_articles/accounts-and-settings/security-settings.md

 If you have forgotten your current password, you cannot change it from here.
 Use the [Forgot password?](/help/what-to-do-if-you-have-forgotten-your-username-or-password/#resetting-your-password) flow on the login page instead.

-## Logging out of other browser sessions
+<h2 id="logging-out-of-other-browser-sessions">Logging out of other browser sessions</h2>

 If you have logged in on another device or browser (for example, a shared computer or an old phone), you can sign out those sessions from addy.io while staying logged in on the one you are using now.
 This is useful if you think someone else might have access to your account or if you have lost a device.